 The new middle school's projected opening date is August 2014.

 During the Feb.
 23 Board of Education meeting, board member Janet Siddiqui asked whether there would be a swimming pool near the school.

 “There’s still a plan for some type of community space on the site," said Roey of potential amenities within the Oxford Square development, but outside the footprint of the school site.
 "What is being discussed is some type of library.”
 He added that it would be a Howard County Library.

-Meshkin asked whether the school building's design reflected the shift in middle school curriculum, which the board passed earlier this month and would include world languages and more physical education.
+Meshkin asked whether the school building's design reflected the , which the board passed earlier this month and would include world languages and more physical education.

 "We feel it does," said Bruce Gist, director of construction for Howard County schools.
 He and the team working on the project presented plans for a two-story building to serve 702 students that was in line with the county's prototypical middle school design, updated to include modifications like an energy-efficient HVAC system.